aestevaomoraes/projeto-analise-bd-online/README.md

 In telecom operations, generating daily reports for SLA monitoring and operational performance is often manual, time-consuming, and inconsistent.

-This project was developed to solve this problem by:
+This project addresses this challenge by:

 👉 Automating operational analysis using Python
 👉 Leveraging AI (Prompt Engineering) to structure insights
+👉 Automating report delivery via email
 👉 Reducing manual workload in reporting processes

 ---